-User profiles set by Oracle system administrators, as authorized by the user's supervisor or manager, ensure that only authorized Central Accounting Branch (CAB) or Program Support Branch (PSB) employees are able to make changes to Suppliers and Banks records.
+User profiles set by Oracle system administrators, as authorized by the user's supervisor or manager, ensure that only authorized Central Accounting Branch (CAB) employees are able to make changes to Suppliers and Banks records.
 Authorized employees who have Suppliers and Banks record change privileges do not have authorization to approve vendor payments in the accounting systems allowing for proper segregation of duties.